carpentries-incubator/pangenomics/_episodes/03-annotation-with-Prokka.md

 gene product.
-Usually, in order to predict what a gene encodes for, it is compared with a large database of known sequences, usually at the protein level, and transfer the annotation of the best significant match.
+Usually, in order to predict what a gene encodes for, it is compared with a large database of known sequences, usually at the protein level, and transfered the annotation of the best significant match.
 Prokka uses this method, but in a hierarchical manner.
 It starts with a small trustworthy database, it then moves to medium sized but domain specific databases and finally to curated